didikmulyadi/nextjs-pro/README.md

 ✅ hasItem
 ```

-4. For the component function type, `"react/function-component-definition"` from `rules`
+4. For the component function type, check `"react/function-component-definition"` from `rules`

 ```
 ❌ function Component() {